Portfolio

 Design and illustration

-• Premium section: At the Daily Herald, I was often turned to for special projects, such as the premium edition calendar.
+• Premium section: At the Daily Herald, I was the go-to person for special projects, such as a premium-edition calendar.

 • Special events: For the 100-year anniversary, I toured the Cantigny Museum and created this special page.